In this tutorial you will learn how to encrypt and sign files using Open PGP.

 You can manage Open PGP keys through the GoAnywhere Key Manager.
 You can access the Open PGP Key Manager through the Encryption drop-down menu.

 To get started, let's encrypt a file that we can send to our trading partner.
 You will need your trading partner's public key to encrypt the file.
-Your trading partner will use their private key to decrypt the file once it is recieved.
+Your trading partner will use their private key to decrypt the file once it is received.

 If you have not done so already, import your trading partner's public key into the Open PGP Key Manager.
 Then create a new Project and add the PGP Encrypt task to the Project Outline.